The Most Interesting Attractions In Portland, Oregon – 9 Must-See Places

 1. Multnomah Falls

 We start our list with a real treat for wildlife lovers, namely the picturesque Multnomah Falls.
-Whoever has been following our blog from the beginning knows that we are completely unlucky with this type of attractions so what was our surprise when it turned out to be completely different this time! (probably the right time of the year also contributed to this – we visit the waterfall in May).
-We are not surprised at all that it is one of the most visited and photographed natural sites in the entire state.
+Whoever has been following our blog from the beginning knows that I am completely unlucky with this type of attractions so what was my surprise when it turned out to be completely different this time! (probably the right time of the year also contributed to this as well - I visited the waterfall in May).
+I am not surprised at all that it is one of the most visited and photographed natural sites in the entire state.
 The waterfall is located in the Columbia River Gorge and consists of two parts with a total height of about 189 meters (the upper part can be admired from the historic Benson Bridge).
 It takes half an hour from Portland to get to it.
 A must-see during any visit to Oregon!

 More information on visiting Multnomah Falls can be found on the website.